rapid7/r7insight_docker/README.md

            -a host="$(uname -n)"
 ```

+You can supply log, stats and event tokens using environment variables:
+`INSIGHT_LOGSTOKEN`: Log token for logs
+`INSIGHT_STATSTOKEN`: Log token for stats
+`INSIGHT_EVENTSTOKEN`: Log token for events
+`INSIGHT_TOKEN`: Log token which is used for the above tokens if one is not provided.
+(You can only supply this token and it'll be used for logs, stats and events)

 The `--read-only` docker flag specifies that the container file system will be read-only.
 This is not a requirement but since currently there's no need for writing, it makes the container more secure.